deadly/valorant-agent-yoinker/README.md

 # VALORANT Agent Yoinker
-A VALORANT tool for instalocking agents using the VALORANT API.
+A VALORANT tool for instalocking agents using the VALORANT API (Updated to include harbor).

 # How to Use
 **MAKE SURE VALORANT IS OPEN BEFORE RUNNING AGENT YOINKER.** Launch VALORANT and then run the program.
 Enter your region and agents you want to instalock.